UPDATED: 7:30 p.m. ET, March 10, 2021

-That’s reportedly a major part of the reason why Biden chose Michael Regan for the job.
+That’s reportedly a major part of the reason why Biden chose Regan for the job.

-“Regan realizes that America’s environmental laws and policies must, first and foremost, protect the most vulnerable,” the source told the Post.
+“Regan realizes that America’s environmental laws and policies must, first and foremost, protect the most vulnerable,” the source told the Post at the time.
 “Growing up with asthma in eastern North Carolina, Regan saw toxic pollution, agricultural waste and environmental destruction being concentrated near communities of color and low-income communities.”

 To be sure, statistics and studies have shown that climate change disproportionately affects Black people and communities of color more so than their whiter counterparts.

-All of the above makes Regan perfect for the job, North Carolina Congresswoman Alma Adams said.
+All of the above makes Regan perfect for the job, North Carolina Congresswoman Alma Adams said when he was nominated.

 “Michael Regan is a well-qualified, historic pick.
 In Washington, he helped both Democrats and Republicans address air quality issues.
 Here in the Tar Heel State, Michael was a leader on environmental justice issues, including the historic coal ash settlement with Duke Energy,” Adams said in a statement emailed to NewsOne.

 Regan is also a graduate of North Carolina A&T University, a historically Black college, a factor that Adams said will serve to his and the country’s benefits following the past four years counterproductive environmental policies.